 Grant is a Graduate of the Universities of NSW and WA as well as Australian Army Command and Staff College.
 He holds a Bachelor Degree and Graduate Diploma in Science, Graduate Diploma in Management and a PhD in Natural Resource Management.

-He was appointed as a Trustee to the Board of the SAS Resources Fund in 2009 and as Deputy Chairman of the SAS Resources Fund in November 2015 until 2020 when he assumed the role of Chairman.
+He was appointed as a Trustee to the Board of the SAS Resources Fund in 2009 and as Deputy Chair of the SAS Resources Fund in November 2015 until 2020 when he assumed the role of Chair.

 Treasurer - Mr Rob Druitt B.Com MBA

 Rob Druitt has been an active Real Estate Agent since the early 90’s and is a Principal of First National Druitt & Shead based in the Doubleview/Scarborough area, specialising in residential sales and maintaining a large rent roll.
 He commenced working with Druitt First National in 1989, previously working in Taxation Consulting with Arthur Andersen & Co.

 He completed a Bachelor of Commerce (B.Com) in 1987 and his Master of Business Administration (MBA) in 1998, both at The University Western Australia.